massamany/WireMockCsv/README.md

     mvn clean install

-The "target" directory will then contain a standalone jar file with all necessary binaries.
+The "target" directory will then contain several binaries:
+* a standalone jar file with all necessary binaries (WireMockCsv-VERSION-standalone.jar).
+* a semi-standalone jar file with all necessary binaries except wiremock (WireMockCsv-VERSION-with-dependencies.jar).
+* a jar with only the extension's code (WireMockCsv-VERSION.jar).

 ## Launch in a standalone mode with console: